RaduTerec/Weather/README.md

    style client fill:#f8efac,stroke:#ab9b2d,stroke-width:2px
 ```

-The API entrypoint contains the wiring for the middlewares, services, controllers, DB, authentication, logging and mapper.
+The API entrypoint contains the wiring for the middlewares, services (UserService, RateLimiting, HealthCheck), endpoints, DB, authentication, etc.

-The API is configured with just 2 roles:
+The API authentication is configured with just the roles below.
+A user can have multiple roles.

 - users &ndash; can add, edit, remove measurements
 - admins &ndash; can add, edit, remove cities & measurements